Nuitka User Manual

 Thanks for creating an easy to deploy and use continuous integration framework that also runs on Windows and is written and configured in Python code.
-This allows to run the Nuitka tests long before release time.
+This allows running the Nuitka tests long before release time.

 The isort project

 Thanks for making nice import ordering so easy.
-This makes it so easy to let your IDE do it and clean up afterwards.
+This makes it so easy to let your IDE do it and clean up afterward.

 This document is written in REST.
 That is an ASCII format which is readable as ASCII, but used to generate PDF or HTML documents.